decred/dcrdex/client/cmd/bisonw-desktop/README.md

 The snap can be uploaded to the Snap Store using `./linux/publish-snap.sh`.
 This requires [Snapcraft developer account credentials](https://snapcraft.io/docs/releasing-your-app).
 After this is completed, the package can be installed on any system running `snap` by running `snap install bisonw`.
 The app will be available on the [Snap Store](https://snapcraft.io/store/bisonw).

+## Windows

+See [windows/README.md](windows/README.md) for full instructions on setting up the build environment and building the Windows binary and MSI installer.

 ## macOS (darwin)

 macOS builds use Electron.